How Jut Works

 A: Prominence is actually a bit of a misnomer.
 A more suitable name for prominence is independence, as it determines whether a mountain rises independently enough to be considered the summit of a mountain, rather than being a subpeak or non-summit point.

-For instance, consider Annapurna Fang, which measures a jut of 3395 m, the highest in the world.
+For instance, consider Annapurna Fang, which measures a jut of 3395 m, the greatest in the world.
 In contrast, its prominence is only 267 m, as Annapurna Fang is a subpeak of the Annapurna Massif.
 Other examples of high-jut, low-prominence points include the nose of El Capitan or the rim of the Grand Canyon.

 An example of a high-prominence, low-jut point is Dome Argus in Antarctica.
 Since it’s the highest point on the Antarctic ice cap, its prominence is a high value of 1639 m.
 However, the Antarctic ice cap gains its elevation so gradually that a person standing at Dome Argus would find their surroundings flatter than Kansas.
 Not surprisingly, the jut of Dome Argus is only 0.2 m.